Skip to main content

 Toplicht is heading into the future as a medium-sized family business:

-Gesa Thönnessen, the founder's daughter, has been part of the management team since 2017 and has been at the helm since 2022.
-A relaunch of the online store and the introduction of new operating software optimize the company's infrastructure.
+Gesa Thönnessen, the founder's daughter, has been part of the management since 2017 and has been at the helm since 2022.
+A relaunch of the online shop and the introduction of new operating software are optimizing the company's infrastructure.

 What do you expect from us today?